cyberboticslab/cyberboticslab.github.io/content/authors/xuanning-liu/_index.md

   - Alumni
 ---

-Tom Ballas received his BSc in Computer Science and Engineering with Minor in Data Analytics from The Ohio State University in 2021.
-He completed his undergraduate honor thesis, titled as **''Off‐Policy Reinforcement Learning for Bipedal Robot Locomotion''**, under the supervision of Prof. Ayonga Hereid.
+Xuaning Liu received her BSc in Mechanical and Aerospace Engineering from The Ohio State University in 2022.
+She is pursuing her MS degree in Robotics at Johns Hopkins University.